 [Updated with dates to file your 2013 taxes in 2014] Generally you can paper file your 2013 tax return on January 1st 2014.
 But if, like most tax payers, you file an electronic return (e-file) you can only submit your return to the IRS in late January.
 For most people this time frame is sufficient since it takes a few weeks to receive employer income tax information forms (W-2), self employed and investment income statements (1099-MISC) or forms for any others sources of 2012 taxable income.

-Even if you do file early, the IRS will not process any returns until Jan 30th 2013 – the official date of the 2013 IRS tax filing season.
-This has been delayed from the usual mid-January filing date due to changes in the fiscal cliff legislation, know as the American Taxpayer Relief Act (ATRA).
+Even if you do file early, the IRS will not process any returns until February 4th 2014 – the official date of the 2013 IRS tax filing season.
+This has been delayed from the usual mid-January filing date due to the October 2013 government shutdown which caused most IRS workers to be furloughed for up to 3 weeks.
 Some groups with complicated returns may not be able to submit their filing before late February because of the need for more extensive form and processing system changes by the IRS.

-How long will it take the IRS to process my 2012 federal return and send me my refund check in 2013: The IRS issued more than nine out of 10 refunds to taxpayers in less than 21 days in 2012, and it expects the same results in 2013.
+How long will it take the IRS to process my 2013 federal return and send me my refund check in 2014: The IRS issued more than nine out of 10 refunds to taxpayers in less than 21 days and it expects the same results this year.

 State refunds are processed by each individual state, so processing times will vary.
 As a general rule, you can expect your state tax refund within 30 days of the electronic filing date or the postmark date.
 To get the current status of your state tax refund, contact your state tax agency or search online for your state’s taxation website.